asbjoernkjar/MuPeXI_workflow/ReadMe.txt

 ### SPLIT VCFS ###

-MuPeXI can take a very long time to run with large vcf files. (>9H for 5000 mutations) This time seems to increase non-linearly
+MuPeXI can take a very long time to run with large vcf files. (>9H for 5000 mutations) This runtime seems to increase non-linearly
 This workflow can split VCF files into smaller subfiles and run on these.
 NOTE this will filter out any non PASS mutations SPLIT_SIZE describes size of vcf files
-TOLERANCE describes the smallest VCF file allowed MuPeXI WILL CRASH if no protein altering mutations are found Having high tolerance should fix this problem
+TOLERANCE describes the smallest VCF file allowed to be created by a split MuPeXI WILL CRASH if no protein altering mutations are found Having high tolerance should fix this problem